maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/military-overseas.md

 - a member of the Merchant Marine or an eligible dependent
 - a commissioned corps of the Public Health Service
 - a commissioned corps of the National Oceanic and Atmospheric Administration
-- residing outside the United States
+- residing outside the United States.

 For more information on using or obtaining an FPCA, visit the [California Secretary of State](http://www.sos.ca.gov/elections/voter-registration/military-overseas-voters/) or [this federal site](https://www.fvap.gov/).